Richest Cities in Utah (2026)

 Richest City in Utah

-The richest city in Utah is Sundance in Utah County with an average household income of $320,150 as of 2022.
-While exceptionally affluent, Sundance only has a population of 47 as of 2023.
-The richest city in Utah with at least 5,000 people is Park City in Summit County and Wasatch County with an average household income of $238,648 as of 2022 and 8,254 people as of 2023 according to the most current Census data available (citation).
+The richest city in Utah is Silver Summit in Summit County with an average household income of $341,219 as of 2024.
+While exceptionally affluent, Silver Summit only has a population of 1,476 as of 2024.
+The richest city in Utah with at least 5,000 people is Summit Park in Summit County with an average household income of $252,082 as of 2024 and 8,537 people as of 2024 according to the most current Census data available (citation).

 Download the newest population data for Utah cities